Top left (clockwise) via Instagram: @n_and_cs_mom, @livvy_k.a, @tpaigemcintosh, @jackie_bosco

 We wanted to provide you with some ideas to help keep yourself fed:

 We know that feeding a baby is emotional, especially in those early months.
 Hugs those of you struggling with your feeding experience.
 We are sending you a big virtual high five for the amazing job you’re doing!

 Look below to see photos from some members of our Clients Only Group on Facebook as they feed themselves in various way.
-Notice food dropped on babywearing babies, dads rocking the bottle (or getting their grub on), combo feeding mamas sneaking in a few bites of food while they feed baby a bottle after a breast feed, new moms finally eating after birth, it’s all wonderful and it all represents our own unique stories as parents.
+Notice food dropped on babywearing babies, parents rocking the bottle (or getting their grub on), combo feeding parents sneaking in a few bites of food while they feed baby a bottle after a breast feed, new moms finally eating after birth, it’s all wonderful and it all represents our own unique stories as parents.